Eevyr/Personality-Disorders-and-music/README.md

 ### data

-The data/raw folder is intentionally empty as the dataset needed is really heavy for github to support it.
+The data/raw folder is intentionally empty as the dataset needed is really heavy for github to support it, but is downloaded from kaggle when running the first EDA script.

-To re-create from scratch the dataset I used, you would need to download and/or load the first dataset available from Kagle and complete it by fetching the features of each song thanks to Spotify API.
-The script used for this - and explaining the steps of it - is in the folder "dataset creation" of the project.
+To re-create from scratch the two other dataset I used, you would need to download and/or load the first dataset available from Kagle and complete it by fetching the features of each song thanks to Spotify API.
+The scripts used for this - and explaining the steps of it - is in the folder "dataset creation" of the project.
-A subset of this dataset is present in data/example folder.
+A subset of those datasets is present in data/example folder.

-But since downloading the necessary dataset using Spotify API for all the data points present in the Kaggle datasets is really long and cumbersome, I uploaded this newly constructed dataset into Kaggle.
-It is this one that is by default loaded into R at the start of the analysis, thanks to Kaggle API.
+But since downloading the necessary features and genres using Spotify API for all the data points or unique artists present in the Kaggle datasets is really long and cumbersome, I uploaded those newly constructed datasets into Kaggle.
+It is those ones that are by default downloaded in the dervied folder and loaded into R at the start of the analysis, thanks to Kaggle API.

 For this you therefore will need to set up Kaggle API credentials into .Rprofile at the source of your project. (see section on "How to run the project")

 ### dataset creation

-This folder is made of the scripts used to create the dataset used in the analysis.
+This folder is made of the scripts used to create the two "spotify - related" datasets used in thetwo last analysis.
-There is no need to run this script at any point since I uploaded the final new dataset on Kaggle.
+There is no need to run this script at any point since I uploaded the final new datasets on Kaggle.

 ### analysis